Alert Source Discuss

 • safeTransfers to EOAs succeed

-• safeTransfers to contract accounts call an onERC721Received (onERC1155Received) on them and expect to get a special magic return value, otherwise the transfer reverts (on the assumption that such a receipient may not be able to interact with the token)
+• safeTransfers to contract accounts call an onERC721Received (onERC1155Received) on them and expect to get a special magic return value, otherwise the transfer reverts (on the assumption that such a recipient may not be able to interact with the token)

 Specification